Home

 WhatToDo:If([Field1]="Red","Stop",IIf([Field1]="Green","Go","Caution"))

-To explain this, if [Field1] contained the value 'red', then when the query is run the value 'stop' would be displayed.
 If the value of [Field1] does not equal 'red', then the IIf statement would move to the false part (after the second comma).
 The false part is another IIF statement, this time it checks if the value of [field1] is 'Green'.
 If it is, the word 'Go will be displayed when the query is run.
-If the value of [Field1] is not ‘Green’ (and not ‘Red’), then the last argument will be displayed, 'Caution'.

 The above example has two nested statements.
-I believe you can have up to 7 (possibly) more, but cannot find a definitive answer, but if you were to have more than 2 or 3 nested IIF statements, I would suggest you use either some code to build your own function or use Microsoft Access's Switch function
+I believe you can have up to 7 (possibly) more, but cannot find a definitive answer, but if you were to have more than 2 or 3 nested statements, I would suggest you use either some code to build your own function or use Microsoft Access's Switch function